Is Avocado Mattress Non-Toxic?

 Does Avocado mattress use latex?

 Yes.
-Avocado uses GOLS-certified natural latex — latex sourced from rubber trees without synthetic blending.
-This is different from synthetic latex or memory foam.
+Avocado uses GOLS-certified natural latex sourced from rubber trees without synthetic blending.

 Is latex safe to sleep on?

 Natural latex is considered one of the safer mattress materials available.
-It's durable, naturally resistant to dust mites and mold, and doesn't off-gas like synthetic foams.
-The only caveat is latex allergies — if you have a documented latex allergy, a latex mattress is not for you.
+It’s durable, low-odor, and doesn’t off-gas like synthetic foams.
+The main caveat is a true latex allergy.

 Can you try Avocado mattress before buying?